How can Minerva offer admission to all students who qualify?

 I am an international student; do I still need to complete the CSS profile?

-What if my parents have not filed their 2020 federal income tax returns yet?
+What if my parents have not filed their 2022 income tax returns yet?

 Please submit the following documents: